Suzuki Carry: Complete Guide

 - Clutch cable stretch: The manual transmission clutch cable stretches over time.
 Adjustment is simple but should be checked regularly.

 - Rust inspection: Check the frame rails, cab corners, rocker panels, and bed floor thoroughly.
-Surface rust is manageable; structural rust is a deal-breaker.
-Our pre-purchase checklist covers exactly what to look for.
+Surface rust is manageable; structural rust is a deal breaker.
+Our pre purchase checklist covers exactly what to look for.

-- Carburetor issues (pre-1995): Older carbureted models can develop idle and cold-start issues after sitting.
+- Carburetor issues (pre-1995): Older carbureted models can develop idle and cold start issues after sitting.
 A carburetor rebuild or cleaning often resolves these problems.

 - Oil changes: Use quality 5W-30 or 10W-30 oil and change every 3,000-5,000 km.
 These engines have small oil capacities (~2.5 liters) so clean oil matters.
-[AFFILIATE: 5W-30 synthetic oil (5 quart), $25-$35, https://www.amazon.com]
+A 5 quart jug of 5W-30 synthetic runs $25 to $35 on Amazon.

 For help sourcing any of these parts, see our complete guide to finding kei truck parts.